rdavid01/Data-Structures-and-Algorithms-CS0445-/README.md

     - MyStringBuilder.java -> written by me

 3. Assignment 3: Recursively Implement String Builder with Linked List (also implemented simplified version of regular expression match)
+    - a3score.docx -> grade for assignment
+    - Assig3.java, Assig3B.java, Assig3C.java -> test files provided by instructor
+    - Assig3ExtraCreditTest.java -> test file written by me (For extra credit, I worte an additional method called allIndexOf() in my MyStringBuilder2.java file.
+This
+    - tests the functionality of the allIndexOf() method, including some special cases.)
+    - assig3.pdf, A3RegHelp.pdf -> instructions provided by instructor
+    - MyStringBuilder2.java -> written by me

 4. Assignment 4: Comparisson of Runtime Algorithms